SNHU-CS/CS-330/module02/mod2_tutorials.md

 ### Indexing Vertex Attributes

 Remember that the vertex shader is receiving the vertex location (in normalized device coordinates) as a 3D vector (`aPos`).
 This data is stored in the VBO, but we need to tell OpenGL how to read the VBO since there could be more than one attribute for each vertex.
 For this simple example, we are pulling this data out of attribute 0 of the currently bound VBO (the only attribute that exists).
-We set this up by adding the following three lines of code at the end of `UCreateMesh`
+We set this up by adding the following three lines of code at the end of `UCreateMesh`:

-    // Creates the Vertex Attribute Pointer
+    // Create the Vertex Attribute Pointer.
     const GLuint floatsPerVertex = 3; // Number of coordinates per vertex glVertexAttribPointer(0, floatsPerVertex, GL_FLOAT, GL_FALSE, 0, 0);
     glEnableVertexAttribArray(0); // Specifies the initial position of the coordinates in the buffer

-The first argument `0` in both the call to `glVertexAttribPointer` and `glEnableVertexAttribArray` is related to the `0` in the following line of the vertex shader.
+The first argument `0` in both the call to `glVertexAttribPointer` and `glEnableVertexAttribArray` is related to the `0` in the following line of the vertex shader:

     layout (location = 0) in vec3 aPos;

-For this simple example, the VBO only contains location data, but we will see in the next tutorial how we will also store other type of vertex data (e.g. vertex color).
+For this simple example, the VBO only contains location data, but we will see in the next tutorial how we will also store other type of vertex data (such as vertex color).
 This is why OpenGL needs our guidance in order to separate the different types of vertex attributes that need to be fed to the vertex shader.

 ### Drawing with glDrawArrays